INSPECTION

 The Non Destrutive Testing (NDT) technique used will depend on the specific defects identified.
 Methods like ultrasound (UT) or Thermography (IR) may be good for detecting delamination and voids but may not be a suitable inspection technique for cracks or un-bonding.
 Through 30 years of NDT experience, we have found x-ray is the most reliable inspection technique in detecting stress cracks and structural damage due to high and low speed impacts.

-Computed Radiographic (CRT) x-ray testing is the most common method used for detection of cracks and other catastrophic structural inconsistencies.
+X-ray testing is the most common method used for detection of cracks and other catastrophic structural inconsistencies.
 CRT can detect cracks and stress cracking, voids and porosity, inclusions, trans-laminar cracks, resin-to-fiber ratio, non-uniform fiber distribution and fiber misorientation, such as fiber folds, wrinkles or weld lines.
 Although delamination typically can be seen in a conventional CRT only if their orientation is not perpendicular to the X-ray beam.

 Infrared Pulse thermography (IR) uses short pulse to excite the area of concern and then the cooling process is analyzed.
 The advantage of this method is the speed of the analysis and a possibility to estimate the depth of the defects.
 The disadvantage is a limited depth of the analysis and the inconsistency in respect to low and high speed impact.